artemkv/artemkv.github.io/supervised_learning.md

 - Overfitting is caused by 2 factors.
 One is learning noise in the data.
 Another is learning to identify specific inputs rather than whatever factors are actually predictive for the desired output (memorizing the input)
 - So the simpler model may do some mistakes on the test data, but we can think of them not as mistakes but just result of noise in the data (see probabilistic interpretation below).
 Looking at it this way, it is actually good when the model makes "mistakes" in case of noise
 - The most fundamental approach to detect and avoid overfitting involves using different data to train the model and to test the model (typically 70/30)
-- Your test data should have the same distribution of the feature values as the train data.
+- Your test data should have the same distribution of the feature values/classes as the train data.
 You should verify it
 - There are 2 possible sources of errors in the model predictions: bias and variance (closely related to bias and variance of statistical estimators, but used in less formal way)
 - **Bias** is an error from erroneous assumptions in the learning algorithm.
 It works as a measure of the quality of prediction on a training set
 - An example of an algorithm that usually has high bias is linear regression